‘In sanctitate et doctrina’

 Therefore encouraging lifelong participation in physical activity and sport.

 The PE department is extremely committed to providing a safe, relevant, enjoyable and all inclusive curriculum.
-It seeks to promote a culture of achievement, leadership, teamwork, participation and sportsmanship.
+It seeks to promote a culture of achievement through physical, social and mental well-being.

-Sport plays an integral role in society.
-The PE dept looks to provide a wide variety of sports, ensuring that pupils can pursue their sporting interest both inside and outside of school.
-A strong emphasis is also placed on the educating the pupils about the importance of Health and Fitness, and encouraging the pupils to maintain a healthy lifestyle.
+PE, physical activity and school sport plays an integral role in society.
+The PE dept seeks to provide a wide variety of sports in line with local trends, ensuring that students can pursue their sporting interest both inside and outside of school.
+A strong emphasis is also placed on the educating the pupils about the physical, social and mental benefits of physical activity.

 |Mr Onireti||Director of Basketball|